IgnaceBleukx/Run-Experiments/README.md

 # RunExp
 **Warning** This repository is still experimental and does not provide ANY guarantees or warranty!!

-This repostory aims to be a collection of tools to ease running experiments.
+This repository contains the code for the `runexp`, a Python tool to ease running Python-coded experiments.

 Highlight features include:
 - Clear filestructure
   - Including support for json and pickle files
 - Easy paralellization of experiments
 - Data loading tools for processing experiment results
-- ...
+- [Anything you put in a pull request :)]

 ## How to install?
 The easiest way to use the repository is to download/clone the repo and install the package in "editable" mode: